Open Always Wins: Samsung Recognized With Multiple Clio Sports Awards

 Date

-(MENAFN- Asdaa BCW) - Company wins one Silver and three Bronze awards for its global and local sports film, content and digital programming

-Samsung Electronics Co., Ltd. has been recognized with four Clio Sports Awards, which honor the best in sports advertising and marketing around the world, for its 2024 Sport campaign across multiple categories.
+(MENAFN- Asdaa-amman) Amman, Jordan – Nov.
+24, 2024 – Samsung Electronics Co., Ltd. has been recognized with four Clio Sports Awards, which honor the best in sports advertising and marketing around the world, for its 2024 sport campaign across multiple categories.

 The brand won Bronze in the Branded Entertainment/Content (Film) category for its three-part docu-series celebrating the skateboarding, breaking and surfing communities, which premiered in April, on the road to a pivotal moment in each sport’s history.
 Produced in partnership with the World Surf League (WSL), Street League Skateboarding (SLS) and the Pro Breaking Tour (PBT), the series explores the iconic subcultures of each sport, their global and local impact, and their shared belief in openness.